nareshsoni02/WeatherApp/README.md

 ![](src/PriceRestAPIEIP.png)

-Price Rest API allow clients to publish and retrieve data from the store.
+Price Rest API allows client to publish and retrieve data from the store.
 Camel’s REST DSL are used to implement to RESTful API that performs required operations on a database.

 Using create API, client can publish single price to DB.
 Before storing, it goes through transformation and validation.
 It peforms following validation on client input:-